cealsair/codeone2019/Quarking-an-existing-Java-project/readme.md

 ```
 ./target/demo-1.0-SNAPSHOT-runner -Dinjected.value="hi" -Dvalue="hola"
 ```
-#### Coverting service-b to work with Quarkus
+#### Converting service-b to work with Quarkus

 You will notice that the call the JWT Propagation use case fails when calling service-b.
 To make service-b work with the natively-compiled service-a, you will need to make some modifications to service-b.
 The following steps summarize the updates to make service-b work with the natively compiled service-a.
+Open a second Terminal window and execute the following steps from it.

 1. In the same directory where you created "Qproj4MP", create another directory called "Qproj4MPb"